pingcap/docs/develop/dev-guide-sample-application-java.md

 <div label="Using JDBC" value="jdbc">

-If you are using the TiDB Cloud Serverless Tier clusters, modify the parameters of the host, port, user, and password in `JDBCExample.java`:
+If you are using a TiDB Cloud Serverless Tier cluster, modify the parameters of the host, port, user, and password in `JDBCExample.java`:

 {{< copyable "" >}}